MEMORANDUM OPINION AND ORDER REGARDING DEFENDANT’S SENTENCE

 PSIR, at ¶ 15.

 Flores was not assessed any points for the attempted murder of Huerta because the charges were dismissed; instead, Flores has agreed to plead guilty to a reduced charge of Terrorism after he is sentenced in this case.
 The import of this legal maneuvering is obvious: By pleading guilty to that charge post-sentencing in this case, Flores is not assessed any points for this charge.
-Nor did he receive points for several recent offenses, occurring within *1023 the past five years, because the state did not prosecute.
-The most grave of these charges was Flores's July 29, 2000 arrest for Serious Assault.
+Nor did he receive points for several recent offenses, occurring with *1023 in the past five years, because the state did not prosecute.
+The most grave of these charges was Flores’s July 29, 2000 arrest for Serious Assault.
 In addition, in 1999, Flores was arrested for Theft — Second Degree and for Theft From Vehicles.
 However, the PSIR does not assign points to these offenses because their disposition is unknown.
-In fact, despite Flores's multitude of juvenile adjudications, Flores received only three criminal history points for his juvenile adjudications.
-See U.S.S.G. § 4A1.2(d)(2)(B) ("add 1 point under § 4A1.1(c) for each adult or juvenile sentence imposed within five years of the defendant's commencement of the instant offense").
-Accordingly, because serious and extraordinarily violent offenses were not factored into the calculation of Flores's criminal history category, the court finds that a horizontal departure in his criminal history category is warranted in this case.
-In short, Flores's extensive criminal history puts him outside the "heartland" of offenders falling within criminal history category IV.
+In fact, despite Flores’s multitude of juvenile adjudications, Flores received only three criminal history points for his juvenile adjudications.
+See U.S.S.G. § 4A1.2(d)(2)(B) (“add 1 point under § 4A1.1(c) for each adult or juvenile sentence imposed within five years of the defendant’s commencement of the instant offense”).
+Accordingly, because serious and extraordinarily violent offenses were not factored into the calculation of Flores’s criminal history category, the court finds that a horizontal departure in his criminal history category is warranted in this case.
+In short, Flores’s extensive criminal history puts him outside the “heartland” of offenders falling within criminal history category IV.

-2. Likelihood Flores will commit other crimes
+2. Likelihood, Flores will commit other crimes

-As previously noted, Guideline 4A1.3 contemplates an upward departure for underrepresentation of the seriousness of past criminal conduct, as well as when reliable information indicates a high likelihood of recidivism.
-The progression of Flores's assaultive conduct, culminating in an unprovoked attempted murder, clearly demonstrates that leniency has been an ineffective deterrent for this young defendant.
+As previously noted, Guideline 4A1.3 contemplates an upward departure for un-derrepresentation of the seriousness of past criminal conduct, as well as when rehable information indicates a high likelihood of recidivism.
+The progression of Flores’s assaultive conduct, culminating in an unprovoked attempted murder, clearly demonstrates that leniency has been an ineffective deterrent for this young defendant.
 Despite ten juvenile adjudications, two adult criminal convictions, and at least fourteen dismissals, the defendant has not been initially sentenced to serve any jail time.
 Instead, he was sentenced to juvenile probation and day treatment for his juvenile adjudications and to two years prison suspended on his adult conviction of Carrying Weapons.
-Flores was incarcerated or placed in residential care only after he violated the terms of his probation — he was sent to a residential treatment facility, Woodward Academy,[3] for nine months in June of 2000, and, on August 13, 2001, Flores's original sentence on his Carrying Weapons conviction was set aside, and he was sentenced to thirty days of jail.
+Flores was incarcerated or placed in residential care only after he violated the terms of his probation — he was sent to a residential treatment facility, Woodward Academy, 3 for nine months in June of 2000, and, on August 13, 2001, Flores’s original sentence on his Carrying Weapons conviction was set aside, and he was sentenced to thirty days of jail.

 Moreover, the defendant was under criminal justice sentences for Carrying Weapons and Third Degree Attempted Burglary when he committed the federal drug offense and attempted murder.
 As a result, he received two points in his total offense level calculation pursuant to U.S.S.G. § 4A1.1(d).
 However, what is more, it appears from his PSIR that Flores was under some sort of criminal justice sentence, whether probation or an informal adjustment agreement, which is a form of informal probation, when he committed many of his offenses.
-For example, the PSIR indicates that at least four of Flores's uncharged juvenile offenses were dismissed because action was being taken on more serious charges against Flores.
-Indeed, the county attorney did not file a Trial Information against Flores concerning the attempted murder of Steve Huerta.[4]
-Clearly Flores's previous lenient sentences *1024 have not served to deter him from committing crimes.
+For example, the PSIR indicates that at least four of Flores’s uncharged juvenile offenses were dismissed because action was being taken on more serious charges against Flores.
+Indeed, the county attorney did not file a Trial Information against Flores concerning the attempted murder of Steve Huerta.
+4 Clearly Flores’s previous lenient sen *1024 tences have not served to deter him from committing crimes.

 While Flores’s criminal background does not involve any assaults on police officers, his criminal history is significantly more extensive than that involved in Cook, especially in light of Flores’s age and the limited amount of time in which he has had to amass such an extensive criminal history.
 In Cook, the district court explicitly did not consider the defendant’s uncounted tribal court convictions in making its decision to depart upward.
 Id. at 221.
 The only convictions that factored into the PSIR’s scoring of the defendant’s criminal history category were his two adult convictions — one conviction in connection with a high speed chase and one in connection with an attempted armed takeover of a law enforcement center.
 Id. at 221 n.
 3. Thus, the district court in Cook determined, and the Eighth Circuit upheld, that, even absent consideration of the defendant’s uncounted tribal convictions, the violent and recidivist nature of Cook’s criminal history *1025 warranted an upward departure in the defendant’s sentencing.

-Moreover, the defendant's argument merely makes a superficial distinction between the circumstances justifying a departure in Flores's case and in Lara-Banda.
-As in Lara-Banda, the rapid succession of Flores's repeated offenses indicates a high likelihood of future criminal misconduct.
-This risk of recidivism was the gravamen of the Lara-Banda court's decision.
-See id. at 959-60 (affirming upward departure where district court specifically relied on: "1) Lara-Banda's proclivity for recidivism; 2) Lara-Banda's need to be deterred from future criminal conduct; 3) Lara-Banda's criminal history category which inadequately reflected the seriousness of his prior criminal acts; and 4) the fact that Lara-Banda's prior conduct shows that he represents a serious danger to the residents of Iowa.").
+Moreover, the defendant’s argument merely makes a superficial distinction between the circumstances justifying a departure in Flores’s case and in Lara-Banda.
+As in Lara-Banda, the rapid succession of Flores’s repeated offenses indicates a high likelihood of future criminal misconduct.
+This risk of recidivism was the gravamen of the Larctr-Banda court’s decision.
+See id. at 959-60 (affirming upward departure where district court specifically relied on: “1) Lara-Banda’s proclivity for recidivism; 2) Lara-Banda’s need to be deterred from future criminal conduct; 3) Lara-Banda’s criminal history category which inadequately reflected the seriousness of his prior criminal acts; and 4) the fact that Lara-Banda’s prior conduct shows that he represents a serious danger to the residents of Iowa.”).

 *1026 In Lara-Banda, the defendant had been arrested fifteen times for various offenses, which ranged from reckless driving, to carrying a concealed weapon, to assault.
 Id. at 959.
 Furthermore, Lara-Banda had been residing in the United States without documentation for over ten years and had been deported on eight separate occasions, returning after each deportation, “unrepentant and undeterred.”
 Id.
 Despite all Lara-Banda’s arrests and deportations, however, he served only eight to ten months in state jails and five and one-half years in federal prison pursuant to a prior conviction for illegal entry into the United States.
 Id.
 On appeal, the Eighth Circuit affirmed the district court’s horizontal departure from a criminal history category V to VI and vertical departure from a term of imprisonment range of 24 to 30 months to 48 months.
 Id.

-Like the Lara-Banda court, this court finds that Flores's previous lenient treatment resulted in a significant understatement of the seriousness of his criminal history.
-While Lara-Banda was not assessed criminal history points reflective of his true criminal conduct because his arrests and convictions on state charges did not result in a term of imprisonment of one year or greater, Flores similarly was not assessed criminal history points for several serious offenses because (1) of the age of the adjudications and (2) the state's decision not to prosecute offenses due to more serious pending charges or in deference of this federal sentencing.
-In both cases, the defendants received lenient treatment that resulted in an exceptional underrepresentation of the defendants' criminal history categories.
+Like the Larca-Banda court, this court finds that Flores’s previous lenient treatment resulted in a significant understatement of the seriousness of his criminal history. • While Lara-Banda was not assessed criminal history points reflective of his true criminal conduct because his arrests and convictions on state charges did not result in a term of imprisonment of one year or greater, Flores similarly was not assessed criminal history points for several serious offenses because (1) of the age of the adjudications and (2) the state’s decision not to prosecute offenses due to more serious pending charges or in deference of this federal sentencing.
+In both cases, the defendants received lenient treatment that resulted in an exceptional underrepresentation of the defendants’ criminal history categories.

 3. Extent of horizontal departure

-Under both theories of departure posited in Guideline 4A1.3 — underrepresentation of the seriousness of the defendant's criminal history and the likelihood of future criminal conduct — the court finds that a horizontal departure is warranted in this case.
+Under both theories of departure posited in Guideline 4A1.3— underrepresentation of the seriousness of the defendant’s criminal history and the likelihood of future criminal conduct—the court finds that a horizontal departure is warranted in this case.
 The court must, therefore, determine the extent of the departure.
 The Eighth Circuit Court of Appeals has prescribed the method of calculating an upward departure based upon criminal history:

-To impose an upward departure under § 4A1.3, the sentencing court first must proceed along the criminal history axis of the sentencing matrix, comparing the defendant's criminal history with the criminal histories of other offenders in each higher category.
+To impose an upward departure under § 4A1.3, the sentencing court first must proceed along the criminal history axis of the sentencing matrix, comparing the defendant’s criminal history with the criminal histories of other offenders in each higher category.
 If the court reaches the highest criminal history category, Category VI, and concludes that the Guidelines range is still inadequate, it may impose a reasonable sentence above the Category VI range.
 See United States v.
-Lara-Banda, 972 F.2d 958, 959-60 (8th Cir.1992); United States v.
-Anderson, 886 F.2d 215, 216 (8th Cir.1989).
+Lara-Banda,972 F.2d 958 , 959-60 (8th Cir.1992); United States v.
+Anderson,886 F.2d 215 , 216 (8th Cir.1989).

-As scored in the PSIR, Flores's criminal history is a category IV.
-However, the undersigned has never seen a criminal history category IV assigned to a defendant with a criminal background similar to Flores's.
-Even ignoring Flores's non-violent crimes, had Flores received criminal history points for each of the assaults and the attempted murder, he would have received three additional points, for a total of ten criminal history points.
-[PSIR, at ¶¶ 53, 62, 63].
-Ten points would place Flores squarely in a category V.
+As scored in the PSIR, Flores’s criminal history is a category IV.
+However, the undersigned has never seen a criminal history category IV assigned to a defendant with a criminal background similar to Flores’s.
+Even ignoring Flores’s non-violent crimes, had Flores received criminal history points for each of the assaults and the attempted murder, he would have received three additional points, for a total of ten criminal history points.
+[PSIR, at ¶¶ 53, 62, 63], Ten points would place Flores squarely in a category V.

-Nevertheless, category V is a woefully inadequate representation of the seriousness of Flores's past criminal conduct and is a poor indicator of the likelihood that he will recidivate.
+Nevertheless, category V is a woefully inadequate representation of the seriousness of Flores’s past criminal conduct and is a poor indicator of the likelihood that he will recidivate.
 As previously noted, Flores has repeatedly demonstrated his propensity for violence.
-Based on the court's extensive experience in sentencing criminal defendants, a criminal history category *1027 VI is much more reflective of the seriousness of Flores's criminal background than is a category V. The court finds that Flores's criminal history is significantly more egregious than that contemplated by the Commission in defining criminal history categories IV and V. Therefore, the court will depart upward, concluding that criminal history category IV underrepresents the seriousness of the defendant's past criminal conduct and that category VI is much more reflective of the true nature of the defendant's criminal past and is a more accurate indicator of the likelihood he will engage in future violations of the law.[6]
+Based on the court’s extensive experience in sentencing criminal defendants, a criminal history cat *1027 egory VI is much more reflective of the seriousness of Flores’s criminal background than is a category V. The court finds that Flores’s criminal history is significantly more egregious than that contemplated by the Commission in defining criminal history categories IV and V. Therefore, the court will depart upward, concluding that criminal history category IV underrepresents the seriousness of the defendant’s past criminal conduct and that category VI is much more reflective of the true nature of the defendant’s criminal past and is a more accurate indicator of the likelihood he will engage in future violations of the law.
+6

 Still, a departure to a criminal history category VI, with an adjusted offense level of 25, yields only a small change in Flores’s guideline range because of the mandatory minimum that is implicated in this case.
 As a category VI, Flores’s effective guideline range is 120 to 137 months.
 The court finds, however, that a 137 month term of imprisonment is insufficient to deter and incapacitate this defendant based on Flores’s demonstrated incorrigibility, the danger he represents to the community, and the fact that he shot and wounded an individual but received no criminal history points for this violent attack.